Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ### 3. Department
-**Insight:** The R&D department shows the highest attrition, mainly due to salary concerns.
+**Insight:** The R&D department shows the highest attrition, mainly due to salary concerns and overtime issues.
 **Recommendation:**  Improve salary structure and work environment  for the R&D department Employees.